MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Follow the initial steps to create a column.
 2. Choose **Hyperlink** if you want to link to an image, or **Image** if you want to upload an image directly.
 3. Name the column ThumbnailURL.
-4. Choose Format URL as URL.
-5. Add the URLs to thumbnail images for each item.
+4. Add the URLs to thumbnail images for each item.
-6. If you're uploading images directly, they'll need to have an <!-- x--> aspect ratio.
+5. If you're uploading images directly, they'll need to have an <!-- x--> aspect ratio.

 Next, add the duration of the content.